Same as Ever

 People take more naps.
 There's no great rush.

-I think the two forces of innovation and conservation - pushing and pulling - drive the world forward, but only the optimism powerful enough can overwhelm the pessimism (or conservation to maintain the status quo) and achieve its intended changes.
+The two forces of innovation and conservation—pushing and pulling—drive the world forward, but only an optimism powerful enough can overwhelm the conservation layer trying to maintain the status quo to achieve its intended changes.

-Civil engineers always insist on having redundancies in different aspects of the construction, be it design or material or workmanship.
-The so called redundancy or lack of optimization provide a cushion for risks.
+Civil engineers always insist on having redundancies in different aspects of construction, be it design, material, or workmanship.
+The so-called redundancy or lack of optimization provides a vital cushion for unexpected risks.

 As written in Meditations: The impediment to action advances action, what stands in the way becomes the way.

-I reckon that one of the unmentioned supernatural ability in most of the RPG games is that all the protagonists can take up any pain coming from events or training without hesitation or complaints (despite the scripts asking them to complain verbally).
-The ability to accept the price to be paid for success is not appreciated enough.
+I reckon that one of the unmentioned supernatural abilities in most RPG video games is that all protagonists can absorb any pain coming from training or plot developments without hesitation or complaints.
+The raw ability to accept the price to be paid for success is rarely appreciated enough in real life.

-But it gives a disguise of control, effort and thoughtfulness.
-This is especially true for Chinese people as we value endurance and the ability to deal with hardship.
-Bill Gates says he "will always choose a lazy person to do a difficult job because a lazy person will find an easy way to do it", and he has a point.
-If we don't buy a bread for 100 dollars to make it more delicious, why do we have to pass the finishing line with a stunt?
+But difficulty often creates an empty disguise of control, effort, and thoughtfulness.
+This is highly visible in certain cultural contexts where we deeply value endurance and the ability to deal with sheer hardship.
+Bill Gates famously remarked that he would always choose a lazy person to do a difficult job because a lazy person will find an easy way to do it, and he has a point.
+If we wouldn't buy a loaf of bread for 100 dollars just to make it taste premium, why do we feel the need to cross life's finish lines with an intentional stunt?